kushanavbhuyan/Uncovering-landslide-failure-types/README.md

-This repository is under construction.
-Note that some codes might still have bugs.
+This repository is under construction and still uploading clean codes.
+Note some existing codes might still have bugs.